shivam150302/Chat_Application/README.md

 # Chat_Application
-This is a CLI based chat application created using Java
+This is a CLI based chat application created using Java and Java Networking